-1. Business segments
+3.1 Business segments

-a.
-Life insurance
+3.1.1 Life insurance

-Since most life insurance products are highly substitutable (i.e. similar coverage can be obtained rapidly from other insurers), there may not be a need for new business to be written by a life insurer in resolution.
-However, given the long-term nature of most life insurance contracts, the existing life policies should ideally be continued since the policyholder may not easily be able to procure replacement coverage.
+Since most life insurance products are highly substitutable (i.e. similar cover can be obtained rapidly from other insurers), there may not be a need for new business to be written by a life insurer in resolution.
+However, given the long-term nature of most life insurance contracts, the existing life policies should ideally be continued since the policyholder may not easily be able to procure replacement cover.